Welcome to the Music Department: Curriculum Information 2018 - 2019

 Key Stage 4 Information:

-Music in Year 9 is used as a foundation year to prepare pupils for the GCSE Music Course in Years 10 & 11.
+Music in Year 9 is used as a foundation year to prepare students for the GCSE Music Course in Years 10 & 11.

 The following Units of work are explored across the Year during Year 9: